chrismwsas/sdet-java-template-example/README.md

 # Next Steps

-During the technical test you'll be asked to work through a number of programing tasks.
+During the technical test you'll be asked to work through a number of programming tasks.

 The code in this example can be used as the basis of coding solutions to the tasks.

-However, you may choose to start fresh using different technology othen than the GitHub model classes for API requests (for example, REST Assured).
+However, you may choose to start fresh using different technology othet than the GitHub model classes for API requests (for example, REST Assured).